sumn2u/learn-javascript/en/design-patterns/structural-patterns.md

 **Code Organization**

-The Facade helps organize the code by encapsulating the subsystem's functionality and providing a clear seperation of concerns
+The Facade helps organize the code by encapsulating the subsystem's functionality and providing a clear separation of concerns

 **Easier Maintenance**